evyatarmeged/stacknotifier/README.md

 ## A Word on Linux and Electron
 I started Stack Overflow Notifier as a command line tool but after realizing Ubuntu's notification center cannot respond to on-click events, I have thrown Electron in the mix as well.<br>
-I started designing a basic GUI version along with the CLI version but had to stop due to lack of time.
-I will hopefully get back to it in the near future.<br>
+Designing a basic electron GUI version along with the CLI version seemed obvious but I had to stop due to lack of time and will hopefully get back to it in the near future.<br>

-Currently using Ubuntu 18.04, notification on-click should work out of the box.
-Not sure about another distributions.<br>
+Currently tested on Ubuntu 18.04, notifications on-click work out of the box.
+Not sure about another distributions, but seems like it should work ootb as well.<br>
 To enable on-click in Ubuntu 16.04 I had to switch from the default `notify-osd` and I have found [this workaround](https://askubuntu.com/a/239928) which offers a working alternative.